leonardoffreitas/employee-manager/README.md

 #### jake.sh (entry point)
 Luizalabs Employee Manager's entry point is `jake.sh`, located in the root directory.
 It requires only the name of the parser (normally the apiKey).
 The logical execution is:

-● A Django Admin panel to manage employees' data
+-A Django Admin panel to manage employees' data
-● An API to list, add and remove employees
+-An API to list, add and remove employees

 1. Dynamically loads the parser file, that contains the configurations for this client;
 2. Updates the crontab entry;